lazywinadmin/lazywinadmin.github.io/_posts/2019/2019-04-07-moving_blog_comments.md

   * Easily editable 📝 (User can edit their comments on the repo, but not so straight forward from the website)
   * No ads 👍
   * Open Source :raised_hands:
+  * Authors of the comments will show properly after import
 * **Cons**
   * Need to review comments before publishing
   * No support for markdown